egad13/FRjs/.jsdoc/tutorials/fr-forms.md

 Any of these dropdowns created direct in HTML will have an `is` attribute, which you can use in CSS selectors to target them with CSS rules or `document.querySelector()`.
 For example, the selector `select[is=fr-colours]` will target any/all colour dropdowns which were in the original HTML markup; `select[is|=fr]` will target any/all of these custom dropdowns.

-However, if you're creating them with scripts, *they do not have an `is` attribute.* You'll have to add a class name or otherwise differentiate them from normal `<select>`s if you want to target specifically one/all of the custom dropdowns with a CSS selector.
+However, if you're creating them with scripts, *they do not have an `is` attribute.* You'll have to add ids, class names, or otherwise differentiate them from normal `<select>`s if you want to target specifically one/all of the custom dropdowns with a CSS selector.

 ## More Information